 The TMT Project is an international endeavor to build and operate the most advanced and powerful optical telescope on Earth.
 To meet its goals, the TMT Project works with an extensive network of organizations to support a broad range of activities.

-TMT International Observatory LLC (“TIO”) is requesting quotes for its upcoming Primary Mirror Assembly Container Design effort.
-As part of TIO’s procurement effort, we are inviting qualified respondents to participate in this RFQ.
+TMT International Observatory LLC (“TIO”) is requesting proposals for its upcoming Segment Machining and Integration effort.
+As part of TIO’s procurement effort, we are inviting qualified respondents to participate in this RFP.

-Quotes must be submitted in accordance with the specifications and instructions provided in the RFQ (available for download...
+Proposals must be submitted in accordance with the specifications and instructions provided in the RFP.
+If you are interested in...

 Yes.
 Construction firms will be selected through planned procurement efforts that will be managed by TMT or its Construction Manager.
 Submission of your company’s information is a good way to raise awareness of your firm within our Project.